silentorb/marloth-story/books/fairytale/part2.md

 long time!
 To be honest, I was figuring the court would be a bore, but that talking raven sure spiced things up!"

 She stopped and took a closer look at Adelle.
-"What's the matter with you?"
+"What's wrong with you?"

 "This is awful!
 Didn't you hear what it said?
 Dreadful things are coming to get me!
 And everyone saw me in the courtroom!
 I shouldn't have been